-There are two or three choices when selecting which books to export.
-The number of choices depends on the format selected.
-The choices are:
+There are two choices when selecting which books to export:

-- All books in the database This will export all books in the database, the complete database. - Current Search Results The books returned by the last search are exported.
+- Current Search Results The books returned by the last search are exported.
 You need to search for the books before starting the Readerware export wizard.
-You can control exactly which books are exported, for example you can search by category, then date entered etc. - Currently selected search results This will export all selected books.
-You can search for books and then select the books you want to export.
+You can control exactly which books are exported, for example you can search by category, then date entered etc. - All Books This will export all books in the database.